 Many of the displays at Ghost Ranch are relatively small…a nice skull of a Coelophysis in one case, a great little skull of the early theropod dinosaur Daemonosaurus in another.
 Daemonosaurus was found in a block from the original Coelophysis quarry by researchers at the Carnegie Museum in Pittsburgh and named in 2011.
 It is smaller than Coelophysis, and comes from a line of theropods that is more closely related to dinosaurs at the very beginning of dinosaur evolution earlier in the Triassic.

 There are several other creatures on display at the Ghost Ranch Museum.
 A fossil that is contemporary to Coelophysis and found at Ghost Ranch is the small crocodylomorph Hesperosuchus, a likely ancestor to modern crocodilians.
 One block on display contains numerous bones of this animal.
-There are also bones from the dinosaur-like archosaur Dromomeron, which may represent a smaller growth stage of Tawa hallae, in which case Tawa would not be considered a true dinosaur, and in fact would be a junior synonym of Dromomeron.
+There are also bones from the dinosaur-like archosaur Dromomeron, which was once thought to be a smaller growth stage of Tawa.

 IF I DON’T LIKE DINOSAURS, WILL I ENJOY MY VISIT?